Fahrenheit 451 (2018 film): Plot

-After Montag steals the transponder, fireman Beatty goes to Montag to confirm his intention to continue as a fireman burning books.
+After Montag steals the transponder, Captain Beatty goes to Montag to confirm his intention to continue as a fireman burning books.
 The firemen go to Montag's house and find a large stash of planted books.
-On Beatty's orders Montag starts burning the stash.
+On Beatty's orders, Montag starts burning the stash.
 Montag remembers that Captain Beatty was among the group of firemen who beat up his father for being an Eel and stops burning the books.
-Montag is confronted by Captain Beatty who erases his identity.
-After burning a fireman alive, Montag finds himself on the run, eventually connecting with the group of Eels.
+Montag is confronted by Captain Beatty, who erases his identity.
+After burning a fireman alive, Montag ends up on the run, eventually connecting with the group of Eels.
 The Eels' house is discovered by the firemen; Montag finds the bird and places a transponder inside it so that it can find its way to scientists in Canada.
-Captain Beatty confronts him and attempts to stop him, but allows the bird to fly away.
-After Montag releases the bird, Beatty burns him alive in a fit of rage.
-The starling makes it to Canada, and joins with an immense flock of other starlings.
+Captain Beatty confronts him and attempts to stop him but allows the bird to fly away.
+After Montag releases the bird, Beatty sets him on fire out of anger.
+The starling makes it to Canada and joins with an immense flock of other starlings.